whelew/MineSweeper/README.md

 ### Menu Screen

-The original menu screen, 4 buttons 3 of which would open a game board of varying sizes depending on difficulty.
+The original menu screen had 4 buttons, 3 of which would open a game board of varying sizes depending on difficulty.

-Using this wireframe I precreated some function names I would need:
+Using this wireframe I created some function names I would need:
 - loadBoard(); (Easy, Normal, Hard); // Load the board depending on difficulty.
-- loadLBoard(); //Load the Leader Board.
+- loadLeaderBoard(); //Load the Leader Board.

 ![Wireframe of original Menu Screen](/assets/images/menuscreen.png)